-Income taxes (cont.) --- The guidance prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return, and also provides guidance on de-recognition, classification, interest and penalties, disclosure and transition.
-For the years ended December 31, 2021 and 2020, the Organization has no material uncertain tax positions to be accounted for in the financial statements.
+Income taxes (cont.) - The Organization adheres to FASB ASC Topic 740, Income Taxes, which provides guidance and clarification on accounting for uncertainty in income taxes recognized in the Organization's financial statements.
+The guidance prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return, and also provides guidance on de-recognition, classification, interest and penalties, disclosure and transition.
+For the years ended December 31, 2022 and 2021, the Organization has no material uncertain tax positions to be accounted for in the financial statements.